rahatlou/CMP/lec13/strategy.md

   1. add new methods to Gauss to modify its parameters after it has been created
   1. Add at least a new function class, e.g. Line and exponential
   2. add at least one more numerical integrators
-  3. study the difference between alggorithms for a given function and make plots of the differences with ROOT
+  3. study the difference between algorithms for a given function and make plots of the differences with ROOT